 You may be interested to read

-This Alert is based on: Actis Danna V, and others.
+This summary is based on: Actis Danna V, and others.
 Exploring the impact of healthcare workers communication with women who have experienced stillbirth in Malawi, Tanzania and Zambia.
 A grounded theory study.
 Women and Birth 2022 (epub ahead of print) doi: 10.1016/j.wombi.2022.04.006.

 The research team’s website with resources for healthcare professionals to help reduce stillbirths in sub-Saharan Africa.